luizbgomide/sovereign/rules.md

 A wounded creature recovers HP by getting a good night’s rest and adequate food.
 Provided they are warm, fed, and comfortable, they regain HP each morning equal to their experience level, or equal to their hit dice if they are NPCs.

+Delvers are *not* confortable while sleeping in tents, outdoors, etc. It has to be a honest *bed*.

 [Frail](#frail) creatures do not recover HP through natural healing.

 ### First Aid